zaiisao/Documentation/en/Audio Broadcast/voice_changer_apple.md

 You can also customize the voice effects by adjusting the voice pitch, equalization, and reverberation settings.

-The following sample code shows how to set the FM voice effect.
+The following sample code shows how to change from the original voice to Hulk's voice.

 ```swift
 // swift